charles-owen/tables-cl/README.md

 ## License

-tables-cl is released under the MIT license.
+cl/tables is released under the MIT license.

 * * *